Skip to main content

 SELECT * FROM sap_bics_lineage_graph_json();

-Metadata Mining
+Metadata mining

-SELECT * FROM sap_bics_meta_providers();
+SELECT * FROM sap_bics_meta_providers(type => 'CUBE');

--- DataSource metadata
+-- DataSource metadata (application component is required)

-SELECT * FROM sap_bics_meta_datasources();
+SELECT * FROM sap_bics_meta_datasources(appcomp => 'NODE0000');

 -- Transformation metadata

-SELECT * FROM sap_bics_meta_transformations();
+SELECT * FROM sap_bics_meta_transformations(active_only => true);

 SELECT * FROM sap_bics_meta_queries();